Padua Center provides a number of programs to fulfill the needs of the community we serve.

 Coaching Conversation – a Social Work MSW Intern meets with each child to help understand the incident which led to a suspension and to explore alternative ways of responding when in a similar situation.
 If necessary the Social Work Intern and/or the Director contact the school and family concerning the incident.

 Peace Education – Each day the student participates in a one-hour group session on peace education.
 The students learn about using their personal power for good.
 They reflect on the lives of great heroes who live by peaceful principles, especially Martin Luther King.
 Padua Center uses the Boystown Alternative to Suspension program in addition to the Peace Power program developed by Padua Center.

-- Padua Potters Garden Club
+Padua Potters Program

 Padua Center from its beginning in 2006 worked to beautify the neighborhood.
 Our Ujima Park and Garden, on the corner of Junction and Nebraska Avenue provides a spot of beauty and a respite from the heat; it produces vegetables, herbs and anchors this neighborhood.

 In 2011, Padua Center’s Brighten Up Community Organizing group conducted a Name the Neighborhood contest.
 George Lee won the contest with his submission of Kwanzaa Park.
-Subsequently, during the fall semester of Dr Lynne Hamer’s University of Toledo Participatory Action Research class divided the Kwanzaa Park area into geographic centers based upon the seven principles of Kwanzaa.
+Subsequently, during the fall semester, Dr Lynne Hamer’s University of Toledo Participatory Action Research class divided the Kwanzaa Park area into geographic centers based upon the seven principles of Kwanzaa.

-Kwanzaa Park borders Dorr Street, Brow Avenue, Campbell Street and Hawley Street.
+Kwanzaa Park borders Dorr Street, Brown Avenue, Campbell Street and Hawley Street.
 It is about one square mile with Padua Center in the middle.
 The various parts of the neighborhood have Kwanzaa principles assigned to them.